selectiveintellect/selectiveintellect.github.io/main/blog/pegex_1.md

-We want to parse this file using `Pegex` and convert each line into a native Perl hash with the appropriate keys defining whether the address is IPv4 or IPv6 and what the host names are and their respective IP addresses.
+We want to parse this file using `Pegex` and convert each line into a native Perl hash with the appropriate keys defining whether the address is IPv4 or IPv6 and what the host aliases are and their respective IP addresses.
 We can do this without using any `split` functions or manually writing any regular expressions !